 Two nature-parks that are must-see destinations in all four seasons.
 For a change of scenery or to appreciate the nature with its abundant flora, wide variety of trees, large assortment of birds, snowy paths, clean water...

 The borough offers a large variety of urban parks and, the whole borough is secure.
-The residents feel safe in their respective area where an interesting variety of residential and commercial variety can be found.
+The residents feel safe in their respective area where an interesting residential and commercial variety can be found.

 Ahuntsic is typically "montrealais" with its cottages, bungalows and duplex, while Cartierville offers a larger proportion of bigger buildings such as triplex, quadruplex and apartment towers.